Martine Syms: Conceptual Entrepreneur

-The broad idea of the artist as an agent seeking financial self-determination runs throughout modern and contemporary art, most notably in works by Marcel Duchamp and Marcel Broodthaers, but also Piero Manzoni, David Hammons, and Joe Scanlan.
-The idea was given its most explicit sanction in a text by Scanlan titled People in Trade, in which he outlines Conceptual Art's business potential:"In the end, and quite ironically, so-called difficult artists like [Agnes] Martin and [David] Hammons have turned out to be much better economic models than their more celebrated counterparts could ever be.
-Their arcane interests, unique skills and often restrained production methods epitomize such concepts as personal branding, value adding, and just-in-time production philosophies, state of the art business innovations that they and other artists have never gotten credit for.
-Until now.
-The avant garde lives!
-Not because its more meaningful or radical than any other activity, but because it fills a legitimate market niche."Syms' self-identified title sustains one of her main ideas: self-determination through a sustainable institution, which stems from her interest in independent music and Black-owned businesses.
-Her artwork has been exhibited and screened at venues including Human Resources, Bridget Donahue Gallery, the New Museum, Kunsthalle Bern, The Studio Museum in Harlem, Index Stockholm, MOCA Los Angeles, and MCA Chicago.
-Syms teaches at the California Institute of the Arts.
+The concept of artists seeking financial self-determination is a recurring theme in modern and contemporary art.
+Artists such as Marcel Duchamp, Marcel Broodthaers, Piero Manzoni, David Hammons, and Joe Scanlan have explored this idea.
+Scanlan, in particular, articulated this concept in his text "People in Trade," which highlights the business potential of conceptual art.
+Scanlan argues that artists with unique skills and production methods, such as Agnes Martin and David Hammons, embody personal branding, value-adding, and just-in-time production principles.
+These artists have often been overlooked for their contributions to state-of-the-art business innovations.
+Syms embraces the notion of self-determination through a sustainable institution, influenced by her interest in independent music and black-owned businesses.
+Her artwork has been showcased in various venues, including Human Resources, Bridget Donahue Gallery, the New Museum, Kunsthalle Bern, The Studio Museum in Harlem, Index Stockholm, MOCA Los Angeles, and MCA Chicago.
+Currently, Syms holds a teaching position at the California Institute of the Arts.